 Black Lawyers Matter

 The University of Manchester's Black Lawyers Matter scheme is a School of Law social responsibility initiative.
-Our primary aim is to work in collaboration with University and external partners to address the under-representation of black and ethnic minority people working in the legal and criminal justice professions, particularly in the Greater Manchester area.
+Our primary aim is to work in collaboration with University and external partners to address the under-representation of Black men working in the legal and criminal justice professions, particularly in the Greater Manchester area.

 Inspire and be Inspired - a poem by Lemn Sissay